How to look for records of... Royal Naval dockyard staff

 Before 1832 dockyards were run entirely by naval officers who were civilian employees of the Navy Board, not sea officers.

 However, there was movement between the two services.
 If you are researching a man’s career, especially one of the skilled men (artificers or tradesmen), try looking in the records of the Royal Navy.
-See our research guides on Royal Navy personnel for more information.
+See our research guides on Royal Navy ratings and Royal Navy warrant officers for more information.

 The senior official of each dockyard was the commissioner, who was supported by senior officers including: